 Question #3 How to Find Remote Software Developers?

-In Mobilunity, once we get a full profile of a client’s project as well as requirements for the candidates, within a week our recruitment team will offer you a shortlist of best-possible specialists.
+In Mobilunity, once we get a full profile of a client’s project as well as requirements for the candidates, within two weeks on average our recruitment team will offer you a shortlist of best-possible specialists.

 Question #4 How to Hire Remote Developers of Required Expertise?

 As was partially mentioned in the first answer, in order for a nearshoring vendor to know exactly what you need, your part in this is to brainstorm the key skills and experience that your potential candidates must possess.
 For instance, you decided to create an online-banking mobile application.
 The most crucial aspect you should define is a tech stack to execute the project.
-And apart of evaluating developer’s tech skills, you should also consider having candidates with expertise in finance industry
+And apart from evaluating developer’s tech skills, you should also consider having candidates with expertise in the finance industry.

-Since the Ukrainian IT market counts about 160,000 specialists, Mobilunity’s recruitment team is operating on numerous platforms that contain the profiles of best country’s specialists to build a remote development team.
-We consider your requirements while evaluating the pool of candidates as well as conduct a thorough testing stage to verify a current state of knowledge with the one given in the CV.
+Since the Ukrainian IT market counts around 190,000 specialists, Mobilunity’s recruitment team is operating on numerous platforms that contain the profiles of best country’s specialists to build a remote development team.
+We consider your requirements while evaluating the pool of candidates as well as conduct a thorough testing stage to verify the accordance of knowledge with the one given in the CV.

 Question #5 Are There Legal Implications of Having Remote Developers?